Newfoundland and Labrador Churchill River Study and Hydroelectric Developments

 Projects involving transmission lines and transformer substations in Newfoundland and Labrador and in Québec to integrate generation into the grids.

 Hydro‑Québec will be carrying out studies in the summer and fall of 2025, collecting and analyzing technical and environmental data.
-This work will help us better understand the sites and inform project planning, including the planning for the temporary installations we will need during construction, such as camps and access roads.
+This work will help us better understand the sites and begin project planning phase, including the planning for the temporary installations we will need during construction, such as camps and access roads.

 Business opportunities